 Leah holds various leadership positions in professional organizations, including co-founder and president of the Women’s Division for the New York Institute of Credit (NYIC), board member of the AIRA, advisory board member of ABI’s Valcon conference and advisory board member of AIRA’s annual conference.

 Leah serves as a volunteer for the City Bar Justice Center’s Consumer Bankruptcy Project.
 Leah is currently representing clients seeking Holocaust reparations from France and Germany.
 Leah is also currently dedicating pro bono hours to advising clients referred by Her Justice.
 Leah also volunteers weekly at her synagogue’s Hebrew school, assisting students with reading Hebrew.
+She also volunteers regularly with her daughter for Home for Good Dog Rescue.

 - Author, “Warning: Pro Bono Work Can Be Good for Your Professional Spirit,” ABI Journal (April 2019)